How we are governed | World Vision Skip to main content

 Maria is a Partner in KPMG’s Financial Services Audit group and a Fellow of Chartered Accountants Ireland.
 She has experience providing audit and advisory services to asset managers and investment vehicles in multiple jurisdictions, and also assists clients in risk, governance & regulatory reviews.
 Prior to joining KPMG, Maria spent a number of months working within the finance team of a humanitarian agency based in Dublin, and she also completed a secondment to the internal audit department of an Irish aid agency in Haiti.
 She is a member of KPMG Ireland’s Inclusion Diversity & Equity committee.

 Maria has a BSc in Applied Computational Linguistics and a Professional Diploma in Accounting, both from Dublin City University.
-Maria joined the Board of World Vision Ireland in 2022, and also serves as a member of the FARCOM, WVIRE Finance, Audit and Risk Committee.
+Maria joined the Board of World Vision Ireland in 2022.
+She serves as the Chair of the FARCOM, WVIRE Finance, Audit and Risk Committee.

 Image